Horlicks: South Africa

 Besides its use as a hot drink prepared with hot milk, Horlicks is also a popular ingredient in "honey and Horlicks" milkshakes in South Africa.

 United Kingdom

 In the United Kingdom, Horlicks is produced by Aimia Foods.
-It is available in Traditional (prepared with hot milk), Light (prepared with hot water), and Light Chocolate (prepared with hot water).
+It is available in original (prepared with hot milk), instant (prepared with hot water), chocolate (prepared with hot water), and vegan.
+A 'pudding range' is also available in cherry bakewell, banoffee pie and apple pie flavours.
+In addition, a 'nourishing shakes' range (requiring milk) includes products claiming to help with a healthy body, healthy gut, or healthy sleep.

 GlaxoSmithKline attempted a rebrand of the product in 2004 for younger consumers by redesigning the packaging and publicising its consumption at a number of trendy London venues such as the Groucho Club.

 The company also owned Horlicks Farms and Dairies, a cheese, dairy and cattle breeding station at "Hort Bridge", Ilminster, Somerset.
 (The cattle breeding centre provided an artificial insemination service to farmers).
 In 1958 it took over the Cheddar Valley Dairy, and by the early 1960s had retail rounds, depots, and shops at Burnham, Cheddar, Clevedon, Glastonbury, Nailsea, Taunton, and Weston-super-Mare.